 Our programming courses combine ideation, digital design, script, and coding.

-Students will gain the tools to express their ideas creatively and effectively.
+Students will be learning the skills developers use to build popular websites and apps they use.
+They will gain the tools to express their ideas creatively and effectively.
 All courses are project-based and cover an abundance of material.
 Students design their own projects and execute them with as much guidance and individual attention is needed.

-Projects vary by week and depending on student preference, but they cover a wide range of possibilities from learning to use HTML (for students with little to no experience with programming) to building Flash applications to full game design.
+Projects vary by week and catered to the students’ preferences, but they cover a wide range of possibilities from learning to use HTML & CSS to building web applications and game design.
 Game design focuses on all levels of game creation such as story progression, character development, game play, etc. Some students attend just one session; others attend every single session.
 Students who come back for multiple sessions continue learning, and working on their projects, without repetition.

 “My favorite thing our class did this week was creating our own unique video game.”